The Briggs & Stratton 20507 is a gas-powered pressure washer offering a maximum water pressure of 4000 PSI and flow of 4 GPM. (Read full specs)

 Red cross: Not recommended.
 Green check: Suitable.
 Orange check: Use with caution.

-- Onboard storage: The Briggs & Stratton 20507's handy storage area lets you store nozzles and accessories, and thus, you’ll be always prepared and have everything necessary for the job at hand.
+- Onboard storage: The Briggs & Stratton 20507 features a handy storage area, which allows you to neatly store nozzles and accessories and be always prepared by having everything needed at hand.

 - Safety: Safety of operation is enhanced by a trigger lock mechanism (which prevents accidental operation) and a thermal relief valve (which helps to prevent internal pump damage).